amanchhabra/rag-chatbot/README.md

 - Multi-LLM support: Switch between providers such as OpenAI, Anthropic, Hugging Face, or OCI.
 - Web interface: Clean UI built with Flask and Bootstrap for chat, document management, and settings.
 - Chat history: Store, review, export, and manage previous conversations.
-- Confluence integration: (Optional) Fetch pages and embed them into the knowledge base.
 - URL ingestion: Add web links as data sources with graceful handling of restricted sites.

 ## Tech Stack